 Why choose Dr Ed Omarjee for laser treatment in Melbourne

-Dr Ed Omarjee is a highly experienced cosmetic physician who specialises in laser therapy, facial volume, wrinkle treatments, and other advanced skin procedures.
-As a Fellow of the Royal Australian College of General Practitioners and the Cosmetic Physicians College of Australasia (CPCA) – as well as a Fellow of the Australasian College of Aesthetic Medicine (FACAM) – Dr Omarjee has a strong history of dedication to quality in cosmetic treatment.
-He has worked with reputable cosmetic practitioners both within Australia and overseas, obtaining a wide and versatile skillset.
+Dr Ed Omarjee is an experienced cosmetic physician with training in laser therapy, facial volume treatments, wrinkle treatments, and a range of skin procedures.
+He is a Fellow of the Royal Australian College of General Practitioners, the Cosmetic Physicians College of Australasia (CPCA), and the Australasian College of Aesthetic Medicine (FACAM).
+Dr Omarjee has also worked with cosmetic practitioners in Australia and overseas.

 Disclaimer